Updated for 2019!

 Love: this one, this one, this one & this one.
 Anthropologie is GREAT for this kind of dress!

 Tunics.
 This tunic is one of my very favorites, to wear pre-baby, during pregnancy and after!
 I love a tunic, since it’s easy to lift for nursing and also covers the bum to pair perfectly with leggings!

 Dark colors.
 Not only are they slimming, but dark colors also are super easy to quickly spot clean in the sink after being spit up on. ;) A win-win, really.

 RELATED: Must Have Baby Items

-Dressing the bump was arguably more fun, but dressing the postpartum body can be just as fun- if not slightly more challenging.
+Dressing the bump was arguably more fun, but talking about postpartum clothes and whatt o wear postpartum was just as fun- if not slightly more challenging.
 And remember, if you make it out of pj’s even just a few times a week, that’s a victory in and of itself.

 Be kind to yourself.
 Be in awe of all that your incredible body has gone through and is capable of!
 You housed a soul!
 You birthed that soul!
 And now you are keeping that precious soul alive!
 Go you.
 You win at everything.

 I love this post!
 Thank you so much for sharing :) I struggled hard with this after I had Rylee.
 I got really down on myself because all I saw some days was this awkward person trying to look good in clothes that didn’t fit at all.
 I had no idea what to do with myself.
 You are so cute and adorable, I love it! :)